Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 * Hydrology (%)
 </div>

 The random forest predicts the probability of tree canopy loss occurring in a given grid cell from 0 to 1.
-To validate our model, we chose a probability threshold above which tree canopy loss is most substantial.
-By looking at the threshold with the probabilities, we chose 0.25 to be our threshold as that maximized true positives while reducing false negatives.
-The graph above visualizes confusion metrics for every possible threshold from 0 to 1.
-At .25, the true positive rate is high, and the false-negative rate is relatively low.
-A lower point would increase the true positive rate and decrease the false-negative rate, but the false positive rate would also increase.
-This could lead to distrust in the application's predictions, which may reduce compliance.
+To run our model, we randomly split the data into a test set and a training set.
+Our training set is the data we "train" our model on.
+Based on the training set, our model predicts if substantial tree canopy loss occurred in each grid within the test set.
+There are four potential outcomes to the model:

 ```r
 neigh_net <- st_intersection(fishnet_centroid, Neighborhood) %>%